jitisha-a/cde2310_custom_robot_stack/Documentation/Mech_Docs/README.md

 3. The mounting holes for the motor mount and barrel are slots, rather than holes.
 This allows for some flexibility in mounting and positioning to ensure full functionality of the bot.

-## Procurement and manufacturing of components
+## Procurement and Manufacturing of Components

 After reviewing the fabrication methods through activity M4, we decided to proceed with **3D printing** for its ability to create complex shapes, especially our barrel with its geometry and mounting points for some of the sensors and actuators.
 Considering the load our parts will be under, the structural strength of FDM 3D-printed PLA parts are sufficent given the geometry and scale.
 Should cost be a concern after creating the Bill of Materials, we could also fabricate parts with manual fabrication methods.
 For example, the barrel could be cut from a PVC pipe and glued to an acrylic plate to achieve a similar geometry to our barrel.